expertisesolutions/efl-mono-exml/README.md

 # Building and testing

-EXML# currently uses [Meson](https://mesonbuild.com/) and Mono for building.
+EXML# currently uses [Meson](https://mesonbuild.com/), Mono and EFL# (the latter for testing purposes for now, builtin) for building.
 Dotnet core integration is also planned.

 ```
 $ meson build